jbreams/sqlplusplus/README.md

-sqlsqrt is an experimental CLI for the Oracle Database
+sqlplusplus is an experimental CLI for the Oracle Database